loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - the demo app image from `src/` is built and pushed to the Forgejo container registry as `<repo>-demo-app`, under the repo-scoped prefix `forgejo.vcp.local/<org>/<repo>/<repo>-demo-app`
-- the bootstrap creates a default Platform `ProjectSecret` with Forgejo registry credentials for image pulls
+- the bootstrap can also create a default Platform `ProjectSecret` for snapshot registry auth when GHCR credentials are provided
 - the vCluster Platform UI includes a `Forgejo Repo` button that points at the rendered GitOps repo